January 8, 2018

 This article shows that buying online and buying in-store are equally important, and the future trend appears to integrate the two processes into one for the benefit of all.
 Regardless of whether you are an online shopper or an in-store one, with PMD’s online platform, you can buy car insurance without talking to a consultant, unless you wish to do so.
 Fortunately, neither in-store nor online shoppers do not need to feel, or touch the car insurance policy, and thus online seems an ideal way to purchase car insurance.

-PMD created an online car insurance purchase platform to enable clients to enjoy its wonderful benefits.
-These are that the online process is quick, and user-friendly, and it can be done at any time that is convenient to the client.
+With PMD you can get car insurance online.
+The online process is quick, and user-friendly, and it can be done at any time that is convenient to the client.
 The client can customise the policy according to specific requirements.
 There is no need to make contact with anyone unless the client wishes to do so via a call-back facility on the website.
-If the client is stuck in any way, help can be obtained from audio and video materials on the website.

 April 9, 2019